jundalisay/sp/content/en/research/dampier/voyage/chapter-17b.md

 We lay here afterwards three days, making great fires to dry our books.
 The Achinese in the meantime fixed our canoe with outlayers on each side; and they also cut a good mast for her and made a substantial sail with mats.

-## HAVING RECRUITED AND IMPROVED HER, THEY SET OUT AGAIN FOR THE EAST SIDE OF THE ISLAND.

 The canoe being now very well fixed, and our books and clothes dry, we launched out a second time and rowed towards the east side of the island, leaving many islands to the north of us.
 The Indians of the island accompanied us with eight or ten canoes against our desire; for we thought that these men would make provision dearer at that side of the island we were going to by giving an account what rates we gave for it at the place from whence we came, which was owing to the ship's being there; for the ship's crew were not so thrifty in bargaining (as they seldom are) as single persons or a few men might be apt to be, who would keep to one bargain.
 Therefore to hinder them from going with us Mr. Hall scared one canoe's crew by firing a shot over them.
 They all leapt overboard and cried out but, seeing us row away, they got into their canoe again and came after us.

-## THEY HAVE A WAR WITH THE ISLANDERS; BUT PEACE BEING REESTABLISHED, THEY LAY IN STORES, AND MAKE PREPARATIONS FOR THEIR VOYAGE.
+## THEY HAVE A WAR WITH THE ISLANDERS

 The firing of that gun made all the inhabitants of the island to be our enemies.
 For presently after this we put ashore at a bay where were four houses and a great many canoes: